ShinoYumi/typst-ez-today/README.md

 ## Included languages

-German, English, French and Italien month can be used out of the box.
-If you want to use a language that is not included you can easily add it by yourself.
-This is shown in the Section below under Customization.
+German, English, French and Italian months can be used out of the box.
+If you want to use a language that is not included, you can easily add it yourself.
+This is shown in the customization section below.

 ## Usage